-Indicator in C1 and C2 floodplain areas during the year. --
+Indicator SD4.
+Planning permission granted and refused for development Indicator in C1 and C2 floodplain areas during the year.

 Number of residential units (and also hectares of non-residential units) that DID NOT meet all

 TAN 15 tests which were GRANTED permission

 Authority's data 0